mesche/ODataV4-JavaEE-Example-Apache-Olingo/README.md

 - create new book or author
 - update existing book or author data
 - delete existing book or author data
+- count number of all books or authors data